-Verus Petroleum has acquired a 17% stake in the North Sea Alba field from Statoil.
+Verus Petroleum has announced a deal to acquire a 17% stake in the North Sea Alba field from Statoil.

 The Chevron-operated field lies around 130miles north-east of Aberdeen and has produced 420million barrels of oil to date.

 Statoil says the transaction is in line with its low carbon strategy, but remains committed to a broad portfolio in the UK.